This was written as part of a two-part post. Part 1 is here.

-They will call this a “personal attack” and act like you’re being unfair to hold them accountable for your words and actions.
+They will call this a “personal attack,” complain about “cancel culture” and act like you’re being unfair to hold them accountable for your words and actions.
 It’s not, and you’re not.
 Anything they post on a public feed or do in a public place is public information and you’re legally allowed to use it.
 It is not your fault if they acted like douchebags in a public place.

 Members of the public have a right to know what they’re supporting when they frequent a business.
 Businesses whose workers’ or owners’ actions are posing a threat to the public or to the people they serve should not have licenses.
-A person posting racist memes or tropes should not have a job as a police officer.
+A person posting racist memes should not have a job as a police officer.
 A person intimidating local teens who organized a BLM rally by showing up with a rifle and shouting slurs as they hold up signs should not be serving the public as a firefighter.
-Who would want to have this person show if we get into an accident or if our house is on fire?
-Even for less “essential” jobs, do any of us want to frequent a business where the owner or manager was causing the majority of voters “libtards,” “communists,” or writing that we are “the enemy” — simply because we didn’t vote for their guy?
+Who would want to have this person be the “help” that arrives if we get into an accident or if our house is on fire?
+Even for less “essential” jobs, do any of us want to frequent a business where the owner or manager was calling the majority of voters “libtards,” “communists,” or writing that we are “the enemy” — simply because we didn’t vote the same way?

 For those that think this is “uncivil,” remember that they have been using the myth of “civility” as cover to promote their own uncivil views and actions.
 There is no space for accommodation, rational discussion, or “civility,” with racists or fascists.

 If calling people out and holding them accountable feels like a lot of work and effort, if it feels stressful, or if it somehow feels like it is “unfriendly,” “uncivil,” or “unfair,” think about who you would have wanted to be in Germany in the 1930s.
-Would you have walked on by when Brownshirts enforced a boycott of Jewish businesses by standing in front of the entrance with guns?
-Would you have said something when people in your town compared Jews to vermin?
+Would you have walked on by when Brownshirts enforced a boycott of Jewish businesses by standing in front of their entrances with guns?
+Would you have said something when people in your town had made “scientific” comparisons between Jews and rats?
 Would you have gone back to work with people who had attended Nazi rallies and ignored it when they talked about it at the water cooler?
 Would you have joined the people accusing schools and teachers of spreading propaganda, or who stood by as professionals, clergy, and teachers were rounded up and sent to camps?
 Would you have done all this because you didn’t want to make waves or alienate your neighbors?
 If you think our situation is completely different, read the news.
 If we are not fully there yet, we are getting close.

 In the words of Naomi Shulman: